Averting the infrared catastrophe in the gold standard of quantum chemistry

-\emph{Introduction.} -- \emph{Ab initio} methods that achieve systematically improvable accuracy for metallic systems are urgently needed to understand chemical reactions on metal surfaces or to compute the thermodynamic stability of materials.
+\emph{Introduction.} ---- \emph{Ab initio} methods that achieve systematically improvable accuracy for metallic systems are urgently needed to understand chemical reactions on metal surfaces or to compute the thermodynamic stability of materials.
 Currently available exchange and correlation energy density functionals often fail to achieve the desired level of accuracy compared to experiment.
-A prominent failure includes the incorrect prediction of molecular adsorption sites on metal surfaces~\cite{Nie2010}.
-As an alternative, more accurate Quantum Monte Carlo (QMC) calculations can be applied to metals~\cite{Pozzo2008,Doblhoff2017}.
+A prominent failure includes the incorrect prediction of molecular adsorption sites on metal surfaces~\cite{Feibelman2001}.
+As an alternative, more accurate quantum Monte Carlo (QMC) calculations can be applied to metals~\cite{Pozzo2008,Doblhoff2017}.
 However, even diffusion QMC calculations exhibit a strong dependence on the fixed node approximation~\cite{Nemec2010}.
-Compared to QMC and DFT, many-electron perturbation theories offer a conceptually different approach to solve the many-electron problem with high accuracy.
-In particular, coupled-cluster (CC) theory offers a systematically improvable ansatz for the many-electron wave function employing a series of higher orders of particle-hole excitation operators that converge rapidly to the exact result.
-At the truncation level of single, double and perturbative triple particle–hole excitation operators, CCSD(T) theory predicts atomization and reaction energies for a wide class of molecules with an accuracy of approximately 1~kcal/mol~\cite{bartlett2007}.
-As such, CCSD(T) is often referred to as the `gold standard' of quantum chemistry.
-Coupled-cluster theories are very successful in molecular quantum chemistry and also become more widely-used to study solids~\cite{Booth2013,McClain2017,Yang640,grueneis2015b,Gruber2018}, where they can achieve highly accurate predictions of, for example, pressure-temperature phase diagrams~\cite{gruber18b}.
+Compared to QMC and density functional theory, many-electron perturbation theories offer a conceptually different approach to solve the many-electron problem with high accuracy.
+In particular, coupled-cluster (CC) theory offers a systematically improvable ansatz for the many-electron wave function employing a series of higher order particle-hole excitation operators.
+While systems exhibiting strong correlation, e.g. stretched covalent bonds, require high-order excitation operators or multireference approaches, single reference systems are already described accurately using low orders~\cite{bartlett2007}.
+In particular, at the truncation level of single, double and perturbative triple particle–hole excitation operators, CCSD(T) theory predicts atomization and reaction energies for a wide class of single reference molecules with an accuracy of approximately 1~kcal/mol~\cite{bartlett2007}.
+As such, CCSD(T) is often referred to as the ``gold standard'' of molecular quantum chemistry.
+This also motivated recent applications of coupled-cluster theory to study solids~\cite{Booth2013,McClain2017,Yang640,grueneis2015b,Gruber2018,Weiler2022}, where highly accurate predictions of, for example, pressure-temperature phase diagrams~\cite{gruber18b} could be achieved.
+However, it should be noted that such calculations require a careful convergence with respect to the employed basis sets and system size, which is much more complicated than for lower levels of theory~\cite{McClain2017,Gruber2018,Irmler2021}.